will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 This section does the bulk of the work of creating the table.
 Each time you see "contact_sheet +=" the code is adding the variables from the API and the html in single quotes into the table.

 "contact_sheet" is the variable created in step 4.
 So the first step is to add "<tr class="filterme">" to that varialbe.
 Then the next line adds the html to build the table along with the data from the api to that variable, and so on, and so on.
-Each "+=" appends more data to "contact_sheet" variable.
+Each "+=" appends the HTML (i.e. the stuff in single quotes) and the variables (i.e. the stuff between the + signs) to the "contact_sheet" variable.

 #### Step 7